jariahtiainen/ChatGPT-Quick-Jump/README.md

-# ChatGPT Quick Jump
+# ChatGPT Quick Jump Sidebar

-**ChatGPT Quick Jump** is a Tampermonkey userscript that automatically generates a sidebar with quick links to each section of long ChatGPT conversations.
+**ChatGPT Quick Jump Sidebar** is a Tampermonkey userscript that automatically generates a sidebar with quick links to each section of long ChatGPT conversations.
 This script enhances navigation within lengthy discussions by allowing users to easily jump to different parts of the conversation.

 ## Features